-33. SUPPLEMENTARY INFORMATION ON THE CONSOLIDATED STATEMENT OF CASH FLOWS

-The consolidated statements of cash flows of the Fresenius Group for the fiscal years 2012 and 2011 are shown on page 125.
+34. SUPPLEMENTARY INFORMATION ON THE CONSOLIDATED STATEMENT OF CASH FLOWS The consolidated statements of cash flows of the Fresenius Group for the fiscal years 2012 and 2011 are shown on pages 74 to 75.

 Cash funds reported in the consolidated statement of cash flows and in the consolidated statement of financial position comprise cash on hand, checks, securities and cash at bank which are readily convertible within three months and are subject to insignificant risk of changes in value.
+Cash paid for acquisitions (without investments in licenses) consisted of the following: